Utopiah/PebblePIM/README.md

 * https://developer.getpebble.com/guides/timeline/timeline-libraries/#pebble-api

 ##Consult your PIM (not working yet)
-Moved to its own repository as it is easier to have 2 seperate apps.
+Moved to its [own repository](https://github.com/Utopiah/PebblePIM-Consult) as it is easier to have 2 seperate apps to develop and to add in QuickLaunch.